Tel Dan stele

+The Tel Dan Stele is a fragmentary stele with an Old Aramaic inscription written in the Phoenician script.
+It is generally dated to the 9th-century BCE, though some scholars have proposed later dates; it is one of the earliest, extra-biblical references to a Davidic dynasty.
+In 1993, it was discovered by Gila Cook, a member of an archaeological team led by Avraham Biran, among the rubble of a wall that had survived to modern times in Tel-Dan.
+Currently, it is on display at the Israel Museum.

+The consensus translation of the inscription details an individual who killed Jehoram of Israel, son of Ahab and Jezebel, and Ahaziah of Judah, son of Ahab "of the house of David..." (according to the stele, though some scholars disagree).
+This description aligns well with Hazael, king of Aram-Damascus (who conquered Israel but not Jerusalem), for which reason he is a likely candidate for the one who originally erected the stele:

-At that time, King Hazael of Aram came up and attacked Gath and captured it; and Hazael proceeded to march on Jerusalem.
-Thereupon King Joash of Judah took all the objects that had been consecrated by his predecessors, Kings Jehoshaphat, Jehoram, and Ahaziah of Judah, and by himself, and all the gold that there was in the treasuries of the Temple of GOD and in the royal palace, and he sent them to King Hazael of Aram, who then turned back from his march on Jerusalem.
+At that time King Hazael of Aram went up, fought against Gath, and took it.
+But when Hazael set his face to go up against Jerusalem, King Jehoash of Judah took all the votive gifts that Jehoshaphat, Jehoram, and Ahaziah, his ancestors, the kings of Judah, had dedicated, as well as his own votive gifts, all the gold that was found in the treasuries of the house of the Lᴏʀᴅ and of the king's house, and sent these to King Hazael of Aram.
+Then Hazael withdrew from Jerusalem.

 Discovery and description

 Fragment A of the stele was discovered in July 1993 by Gila Cook of Avraham Biran's team who was studying Tel Dan in northern Israel.
 Fragments B1 and B2 were found in June 1994.
 The stele was not excavated in its "primary context", but in its "secondary use".
 The fragments were published by Biran and his colleague Joseph Naveh in 1993 and 1995.